Find your ski / ride level

 Advanced Beginner - Intermediate

-Level 5 Confident on green and blue runs.
+Level 5 Confident on green runs.
 Skis mostly parallel, but sometimes initiates turns in a wedge, but finishes parallel.
 Learning how to use ski poles.
 Goal; initiate all turns with skis parallel in varied terrain.

 Level 6 Skis parallel on all blue runs.
 Tests skills in varied terrain.
 Knows how to use ski poles for rhythm.
 Goal; consistently ski in parallel stance throughout the turn on black runs.